gmfmi/searchinGhost/README.md

 ## Configuration

-When using searchinGhost, the only mandatory configuration field is `key`.
+The only mandatory configuration field is `key`.
+Any other field has a default value and became optional.

-Any other field get a default value and is optional.
-Nevertheless, a little bit of configuration could be worth it!
+SearchinGhost has been designed to work out of the box, this minimal configuration is yet powerful!
+At each key stroke, it will search into posts title, tags, excerpt and content.
+This is the default behaviour as it seems to be the most common.

 ```js
 // SearchinGhost minimal configuration